MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **IsDebug** - indicates if session is a debug session

+- **IsPreload** – indicates if the add-in is being preloaded in background for improving activation perf.

 - **NumberOfAddinsActivated** - Counter of add-ins activated

 - **RemoterType** - Specifies the type of remoter (Trusted, untrusted, Win32webView, Trusted UDF, etc.) used to activate the add-in